noahvogt/tibasicc/README.md

     tibasicc [options]

-I haven't made a man page for this simple program yet, but you can get some usage information when you run this program without any arguments.
+I haven't made a man page for this simple program yet, but you can get some usage information when you run this program without any arguments or with some help flags (` -h` or ` --help`).